Lead Opinion

 (d) An offense under Subsection (a)(1) is a felony of the second degree and an offense under Subsection (a)(2) is a felony of the third degree.

 The Double Jeopardy Clause of the Fifth Amendment prohibits the punishment of an accused in a second trial when the accused has already been convicted or acquitted of that crime, and it forbids punishing an accused more than once for the same offense in a single prosecution.
-See
+See U.S. Const. amend.
+V; Gonzales,

 Absent an express statement defining the allowable unit of prosecution, the gravamen of an offense best describes the allowable unit of prosecution.
-Gonzales, 304 S.W.3d at 847-48; Vick, 991 S.W.2d at 832.
-We have recognized that the gravamen of an offense can be (1) the result of the conduct, (2) the nature of the conduct, or (3) the circumstances surrounding the conduct.
+Gonzales,

 IV.
 Analysis

-The penetration offense alleged in the first indictment clearly required a separate and distinct act (involving appellee‘s sexual organ with the child‘s female sexual organ) from the act alleged in the second indictment (which involved appellee‘s mouth with the child‘s sexual organ).
-In this case the second indictment alleged that appellee caused the child‘s sexual organ to contact his mouth.
-That conduct constituted a separate and distinct statutory offense from the alleged
+The penetration offense alleged in the first indictment clearly required a separate and distinct act (involving appellee’s sexual organ with the child’s female sexual organ) from the act alleged in the second indictment (which involved appel-lee’s mouth with the child’s sexual organ).
+In this case the second indictment alleged that appellee caused the child’s sexual organ to contact his mouth.
+That conduct constituted a separate and distinct statutory offense from the allegedpenetration of the child’s sexual organ by appellee’s sexual organ, despite the fact both are violations of a single statute.

-When Pizzo, Vick, and Harris are read together, we can draw two conclusions.
+When Pizzo, Vick, and Harris are read togethеr, we can draw two conclusions.
 First, the gravamen of the indecency-with-a-child statute is the nature of the prohibited conduct, regardless of whether the accused is charged with contact or exposure.
-Second, because the commission of each prohibited act determines how many convictions may be had for a particular course of conduct, Appellant‘s conduct in this case violated the indecency-with-a-child statute two separate times.
+Second, because the commission of each prohibited act determines how many convictions may be had for a particular course of conduct, Appellant’s conduct in this case violated the indecency-with-a-child statute two separate times.

 V. CONCLUSION